User manual

 - modified: file modification date

-- TS packets: number of 188 byte TS packets in the file
+- TS packets: number of TS packets in the file

 - Error packets: number of TS packets that contained